cs3216/cs3216.github.io/coursework/seminar/index.md

 ## Mode of Submission

 The slides for the presentation should be named `group-<number>-seminar.{pptx|key}` and uploaded to Coursemology by 2 Sep 23:59 (Sunday), because we will be downloading the slides to project on screen during class.
-The application critiques should be submitted within 24 hours of the innovation seminar, by **27 August 2019 23:59** (Tuesday).
-Your comments for the mutual critique part should be done by  **1 Sep 2019 23:59** (Sunday).
+The application critiques should be submitted within 24 hours of the innovation seminar, by **10 September 2019 23:59** (Tuesday).
+Your comments for the mutual critique part should be done by  **15 Sep 2019 23:59** (Sunday).

 **Marks will be deducted if you fail to follow the submission instructions (e.g. incorrect file naming).**

-Clarifications and questions related to this assignment should be posted to the CS3216 Slack channel "#ay1819-assg2".
+Clarifications and questions related to this assignment should be posted to the CS3216 Slack channel "#ay1920-assg2".

 The way this assignment is structured, it might seem very stressful — but it's really not quite as bad as it seems.
 It's actually fun if taken in the right spirit.